Casecation: Plot

 Jake (Andy Samberg) is assigned to watch over a comatose mobster in the hospital, which prevents him from seeing Amy (Melissa Fumero) more often.
-He suggests that she accompanies him in the hospital room while watching over the mobster to celebrate their anniversary in something called "Casecation".
+He suggests that she accompanies him in the hospital room while watching over the mobster to celebrate their anniversary in something called "Casecation" (singing parody lyrics to Vacation).

 While remembering their best moments, an older woman named Pam (Julia Sweeney) appears in the room where she praises their relationship and even questions what their children will be.
 Amy then finds out that despite the fact that she wants children, Jake is not interested in that.
 Amy then decides to start a debate for both with Holt (Andre Braugher) and Kevin (Marc Evan Jackson) serving as moderators.
 Jake's initial statements fail due to his lack of preparation, which prompt him to explain to Amy that he is just scared to be dad because of the absence of his father during most of his life.
 Amy then reveals she is also scared of this.
 Things appear to improve but when Jake suggests that they can discuss it later, Amy demands that he gives a final answer very soon, feeling tired of waiting years or she could "start over".

 Terry (Terry Crews) and Rosa (Stephanie Beatriz) arrive at the hospital, having been alerted that someone will try to kill the mobster.
 Rosa accompanies Amy where she sides with her choice of having children.
 Terry, on the other hand, advises Jake to not have children until he is fully ready, citing his constant lack of sleep and free time.
 Amy and Rosa intercept a hitman but realize it's just a distraction.
 Jake enters the mobster's room to discover Pam with a bomb, having been hired by a mobster to kill him so her granddaughter gets $500,000.
 Jake convinces her to put the bomb down and Pam is arrested.
 The talk with Pam gives Jake more confidence in being a parent although both Amy and Jake agree to have children whenever they are both ready.